 Personal budgets (PBs)

-Personal budgets have been available for some time for those who need social care and support in order to live as independently as possible.
-PBs were introduced on the understanding that, if people are given more choice and control over the services they use, this will improve the quality of their life.
+Personal budgets (PBs) have been available for some time for those who need social care and support in order to live as independently as possible.
+The rationale given for introducing PBs is that, if people are given more choice and control over the services they use, this will improve the quality of their life.

-According to Simon Duffy, who pioneered the use of PBs through a scheme known as …., the key to success is to make it clear to service used just how much money they have been allocated.
+According to Simon Duffy, who pioneered the use of PBs through In Control (a social enterprise), the key to success is to make it clear to service users just how much money they have been allocated.
 But in doing so, he also suggests that personal budgets may be about rationing:

 Personal Budgets have been welcomed by some people as a way of gaining more choice and control over the services they use, as well as building confidence to ‘challenge the system’.
 Champions of PBs suggest that they work well where people are part of a local community or network.
-But PBs have also been associated with complicated systems for approving or renegotiating budgets, limited choices in relation to service users’ expectations, and massive paperwork for staff already struggling with unmanageable caseloads and cuts in staffing and funding (see http://www.communitycare.co.uk/blogs/adult-care-blog/2012/07/community-care—personalisation-survey.html.).
+But, more negatively, PBs have also been associated with complicated systems for approving or renegotiating budgets, limited choices in relation to service users’ expectations, and massive paperwork for staff already struggling with unmanageable caseloads and cuts in staffing and funding.
+They are an attempt to deal with a system that is fundamentally dysfunctional, and operate in a system where there huge cuts being made in funding for social care.

 There are also concerns that PBs were made available with little concern about the impact on services or cost, or as a kind of market reform.
 Some see PBs and similar schemes as a prelude to introducing vouchers for services, a system that would limit choice and tend to push resources into either traditional or commercial services.
 PBs (and Personal Health Budgets and Integrated Health Budgets) can also be seen as the privatisation of procurement.